Writing has been Mashell Bjorge’s passion as long as she can remember.

 Of course, the stories that “old junk” tells also can be inspiration for a novel, which Bjorge started writing about seven years ago.

 Working at Ecumen in Litchfield at the time, she began researching World War II history, checking out many books from the Litchfield Library.
-She later took a job at a Hutchinson law firm.
+She later took at a job at a Hutchinson law firm.
 Often, she traveled to the firm’s main office in New Ulm, which allowed her to research the city and its history in which her story would be set.

 “The book (idea) was there, the ideas were there in ways that I didn’t know right away,” Bjorge said.
 “I knew how it began and how it ended, but all of the things in the middle, they would just happen.
 I would be driving down the road and suddenly know, ‘Oh, that’s a way to do it.’